 Not surprisingly, the ubiquity of smart devices is a major contributing factor to DAS growth.
 Smart devices, especially in densely populated areas like college campuses or congested areas like stadiums on game day, strain the limits of spectrum availability, effectively choking network capacity and crippling system-wide communications.
 Frustrated customers are left with a spinning icon searching for capacity but with little or no success.

 But customers don’t tolerate lack of connection very well.
 In fact, customer demand for continuous connection anytime, anywhere is stronger than ever.
 RootMetrics points out that “[g]ood coverage isn’t a luxury, it’s a necessity.
 Bad service means losing productivity, convenience, and even your connection with others.”
+And that’s not all.
+No matter how wide you think your coverage is, if you are not online, you’re missing out on a whole new type of audience.

 “Over the next five years, mobile data is projected to increase by factor of 10” says BISCI (Building Industry Consulting Service International).
 Capacity challenges will continue to be an issue, further necessitating the installation and management of additional DAS networks to extend cellular networks.